 - All staff will be required to wear cloth masks except when working independently.

-- All students in grades K-8 will be required to wear cloth masks (preferred)or plastic face shields at school
+- All students in grades K-8 will be required to wear cloth masks/no gators or plastic face shields at school.

 - Students must always have two masks on hand at school each day.

 - St. Monica will provide one face shield for each student to remain on campus at all times – it will be sanitized each night.

-- Parents should provide their child’s masks to promote regular cleaning of masks, ensure that the masks are a good fit, and help identify the owner of each mask
+- Parents should provide their child’s masks to promote regular cleaning of masks, ensure that the masks are a good fit, and help identify each mask’s owner.

 - All visitors must wear a mask, and non-essential visits are limited to phone or virtual meetings if available.

 - Pre-K students are encouraged to wear their school-issued face shield while in the classroom, working and playing.
 During meal times and recess, they can be removed.

 - Students and staff will be required to wash their hands before/upon entering the classroom and before eating.